Camp FAQ's and Forms

-Tell me about registration.
+Tell me about Check-in.

 Okay.
 Registration is from 3-4p mostly on Sundays.
-You’ll come to the lodge and sign in.
+You’ll come to the Lodge and sign in.
 We make sure you have your paperwork (completed registration and health form as well as medical papers) and will tell you which cabin you’re in as well as who your counselor is.
-You’ll make a canteen deposit (usually $25) and give us any medication you’ve brought.
+You’ll make a canteen deposit (usually $30) and give us any medication you’ve brought.
 Then we’ll send you on your way to discover who else is in your cabin!

 And check out?